hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 {{< figure src="/images/projects/placeholder.svg" title="TODO: The architecture of the VGGNet family." >}}

-Note that the last FC layer has 1000 neurons.

-TODO: Note that they've shared their learnt weights, so we can *transfer* this knowledge over for our purposes.
+TODO: Note that this model has very many parameters, so it will take a long time to train, but they've shared their learnt weights, so we can *transfer* this knowledge over for our purposes.

 ---